danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/README.md

 ## Kafka Connect Overview

-Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other data systems.
-It simplifies the process of importing data from external sources into Kafka and exporting data from Kafka into external systems, using a configuration-driven approach.
+Kafka Connect is a tool specifically designed for streaming data between Apache Kafka and other systems.

+- A common framework for Kafka connectors.
+- Distributed and standalone modes.
+- REST interface.
+- Automatic offset management.
+- Distributed and scalable by default.
+- Streaming/batch integration.

 ### Key Concepts